hcitang/599.90/index.md

 * Week of Feb 4
 	* Lab: Prototyping AR experiences with paper
 	* Discussion: Sensing Infrastructures for MR
+	* Deliverables: A1 on Wed Feb 6, noon

 * Week of Feb 11
 	* Lab: Gesture and Voice Sensing